 Your Frenchie gets stimulated by the excitement and does not know what to do when the hyper behavior appears.
 For many others, a particular dog or individual passing outside the house.
 Try to limit your Frenchie to the stimulus that triggers them.

 Buying a large bag of inexpensive dog kibble is appealing, but what your French Bulldog consumes will significantly affect their behavior.

 Usually, cheap products are filled with additives that your Frenchie doesn’t need, such as fillers, waste products, coloring, sugars, and fat.
 Just like eating fast food, our emotional states can change.
 Giving your Frenchie a diet of poor quality will affect their behavior.

 Research has shown a connection between hyperactivity and certain dog kibble ingredients, so feeding your Frenchie a good quality food with natural ingredients such as easily recognizable meats and marginal fillers and additives.

 What If None Of This Works?

 So is your Frenchie high-energy or one with hyperkinesis?
 Your vet may give a low dosage of an effective amphetamine after assessing your dog’s breathing, heart rate, and reflex response.

-Approximately an hour after the amphetamine is administered, many hyperkinetic dogs may display a significant decrease in the degree of agitation and movement, as well as a noticeable decrease in respiration and heart rate.
+Approximately an hour after the amphetamine is administered, many hyperkinetic dogs may display a significant decrease in the degree of agitation and movement and a noticeable decrease in respiration and heart rate.

 A French Bulldog without hyperkinesis will have the opposite reaction, with increased excitement, movement, heart rate, and breathing.